UffizziCloud/cluster-action/README.md

 #### `k8s-version`

-(Optionoal) Version of the kubernetes cluster to be created.
+(Optional) Version of the kubernetes cluster to be created.
 Only works with "create" action.

+#### `kubeconfig-name`

+(Optional) Name of the kubeconfig file which is created

 ## Reusable Workflow (alternate usage)